return to home page

 Had a long stop at the Wilhelmsgrubequell for lunch and just hanging around talking to some locals who found us interesting.
 Obviously it doesn't happen everyday that people hike through the Dübener Heide with a rucksack and house on the back.

 On we went, past the Reitergrab and the Bertagrab.
 These are two graves dating from 1637 when the Swedes were in the area fighting the 30 year war.
 They did not behave very well and one of them killed Berta who in turn got killed by her fiancé.
-On Berta's grave one is supposed to put flowers and on the grave of the Swede we must throw some rocks.
+On Berta's grave one is supposed to put flowers and on the grave of the Swede we must throw some rocks, which we did.

 Once over the B2 (one of the main roads cutting through the Heide) we took a cross country route which landed us in some difficulties because there were some Beavers in the forest which had caused havoc with the flow of the stream and we had to balance over fallen trees and branches to get through.
 It was here that we picked up most of our mushrooms for dinner, all Boletus edulus.